farzanhv/product-case-study-workflow-automation/README.md

  Workflow Automation SaaS – Product Case Study
+ Product case study: designing a workflow automation SaaS from problem discovery to product solution.

  Overview
 This case study shows how a workflow automation platform could help small businesses automate repetitive operational tasks such as onboarding, billing, and customer communication.